neu-se/CS4530-CS5500-Spring-2021/assignments/hw1.md

 * Evaluate naming and other style concerns of an existing codebase
 * Write new code in TypeScript

-Parts 1 and 2 of this assignment should be completed in a text editor (you might find it easiest to use a word processor to format the CRC cards as tables); Part 3 is a coding task, and you should implement it using [the handout code](#todo).
+Parts 1 and 2 of this assignment should be completed in a text editor or word processor, and submitted as a PDF.
+Part 3 is a coding task, and you should implement it using [the handout code](#todo).

-### Part 1: Documenting the design
+## Part 1: Documenting the design
 Avery's first prototype implementation of Covey.Town was unreadable spaghetti code that was deemed "Not Satisfactory" by upper management and was rejected.
 Avery spent the whole weekend trying to rewrite it following the design principles covered in Lessons 1.2-1.3.
 Avery's done an OK job at this, and the code is much better, but it's still missing